-According to our Sustainability materiality analysis and the resulting strategy, the most material (priority-1) aspects are those that relate to carbon emissions and their reduction.
-This includes direct (GHGP Scope-1) emissions, emissions from energy consumption (Scope 2, Scope 3), and ecodesign (the latter influencing the dominant Scope-3 emissions).
-The high priority of the emissions-related aspects is reflected in our SBTi commitment and the official approval of our targets, which adds longterm stability to our sustainability strategy.
+According to our Sustainability material-ity analysis and the resulting strategy, the most material (priority-1) aspects are those that relate to carbon emissions and their reduction.
+This includes direct (Scope 1 according to the Greenhouse-Gas-Protocol, GHGP) emissions, emissions from energy consumption (Scope 2, Scope 3), and ecodesign.
+The latter influences the dominant Scope-3 emissions, namely sold-products usephase emissions and production emissions.
+Production emissions are dominated by the emissions embedded in the purchased components.

+The high priority of the emissions-related aspects is reflected in our SBTi commitment and the official approval of our targets, which adds long-term stability to our sustainability strategy.
 Currently, we do not expect a change of this long-term focus on emissions.